1934 Mercedes-Benz W25 Rekordwagen Pilot: Rudolf Caracciola Team: Mercedes-Benz Race: 1934 land speed record attempt Spark - S1030 (resin)

 After the trials in October, Mercedes decided to drop the GP car and use only the Rennlimousine.
 But it was modified: it received front brakes, a lowered roof, the hood replaced by a standard one with all the louvers and wheels received aerodynamic covers.
 On December 1st, at AVUS, Rudolf Caracciola piloting the Rennlimousine went after short distance records.
 However, mechanical and specially tire issues prevented his success.
 But on December 10th he finally managed to set a new world LSR.
 He achieved 311,985 km/h in 5000 m with a standing start.
 You can actually watch the record run here.

 So here we have without a doubt the most ugly Silberpfeil ever to come from Germany.
 Despite being ugly as sin, Spark most expertly recreated the modified (later) version of the Rennlimousine, even with blued pipes.
 Compared to the Minichamps’ Silberpfeile, I would say that this one is just as good.
 Perhaps a little better, with a little extra in the form of the blued pipes.
 Unfortunately though Spark wasn’t as prolific as Minichamps when it came to Silberpfeile, and they’re usually much harder to find.

-*: This car in this later version still exists to this day.
+The W25 Rekordwagen, in it’s later version (wheels with aerodynamic hubcaps), still exists to this day.
 You can see it at the Mercedes-Benz Museum in Stuttgart, Germany.